 Keep the reference check job-related.
-Bear in mind that employment laws, such as anti-discrimination provisions, applies to reference checks and interviews alike.
+Bear in mind that employment laws, such as anti-discrimination provisions, apply to reference checks and interviews.

 Let the supervisor know how important it is to both the company and the candidate to ensure that they’re a good fit for the position and assure them that the personal reference will remain confidential.
 Call ahead and make an appointment for the conversation.
-This gives the supervisor a chance to gather their thoughts about the former employee.
+This allows the supervisor to gather their thoughts about the former employee.

-Strategic questions will help you determine if the candidate will fit into your organization.
+Strategic questions will help determine if the candidate fits into your organization.
 Set a positive tone about the candidate to assure the supervisor of your intention to engage in a constructive conversation.

-Start with the specifics — employment dates, job title, and responsibilities.
+Start with the specifics — employment dates, job titles, and responsibilities.
 Then, compare the answers with the candidate’s resume.
-Describe the position that you’re considering the candidate for and ask for the former supervisor’s opinion about the fit of the person for the job.
+Describe the position you’re considering the candidate for and ask for the former supervisor’s opinion about the fit of the person for the job.

-In addition, frame a few questions that will help describe the candidate’s soft skills.
-Ask about their level of motivation, if they demonstrated empathy, whether they prefer working alone or as part of a team, whether they possess flexibility, stability, or other traits the position calls for.
+In addition, frame a few questions to help describe the candidate’s soft skills.
+Ask about their level of motivation, if they demonstrated empathy, whether they prefer working alone or as part of a team, and whether they possess flexibility, stability, or other traits the position calls for.